-Planning February 2017
+Planning January 2017

-Collect Data •
+Collect Data 5

-QA/QC Review Ongoing throughout Study
+QA/QC Review

 The Study information will be included in SSWD's DLA and FLA.
 If SSWD completes the Study before preparation of the DLA, SSWD will post the information on SSWD's Relicensing Website and issue an e-mail to Relicensing Participants advising them that the report is available.